Logo

 Martin Scorsese attended the all-boys Cardinal Hayes High School in the Bronx, graduating in 1960.

-Martin Scorsese initially desired to become a priest, attending a preparatory seminary but failed after the first year.
+Martin Scorsese initially desired to become a priest, attending a preparatory seminary, but failed after the first year and was unable to attend Fordham University.

-Martin Scorsese went on to earn his MA from New York University's School of Education in 1968, a year after the school was founded.
+Martin Scorsese went on to earn his Master of Arts from NYU's School of Education in 1968, a year after the school was founded.

 Martin Scorsese became friends with the influential "movie brats" of the 1970s: Brian De Palma, Francis Ford Coppola, George Lucas and Steven Spielberg.